BarbossHack/Matrix-autosetup/README.md

 It will :

-- create the matrix server and element-web interface
+- spawn the matrix server and element-web interface
 - register two users (`admin:admin` and `bot:bot`)
-- create a room (`#botroom`) with these two users
+- create a private room (`#botroom`) with these two users
 - activate e2e encryption in this room

 You can then login on [http://localhost:8080/#/login](http://localhost:8080/#/login)